grafana/k6-docs/docs/sources/v0.49.x/testing-guides/injecting-faults-with-xk6-disruptor/expose-your-application.md

 ---
 title: 'Expose your application'
-excerpt: 'How to make your applications accessible from the test scripts.'
+description: 'How to make your applications accessible from the test scripts.'
 weight: 04
 aliases:
   - ./expose--your-application/